فَلَا أُقْسِمُ بِالْخُنَّسِ

 Qur’ānic Revelation 1400 Years Ago

-The Qur’ān described the existence of an unseen piercing star over 1,400 years ago — a reality that aligns with the modern understanding of black holes and their immense, invisible power.
+The Qur’ān described mysterious celestial bodies that move, withdraw, and become hidden over 1,400 years ago — a description that remarkably aligns with the modern understanding of black holes and their immense unseen power.

 Further Explanation.